 A thorough cleaning of the disc stack is the remedy to fixing this cause of bad separation.

 The time between sludge discharge cycles is essential for self-cleaning centrifuges to operate efficiently.
 When the sludge discharge cycle time is too long, the separated sludge fills the sludge space and the water space.
 This excess sludge effectively shuts off the heavy-phase (water) pathway to the water discharge outlet (shown below).

-Since the separated water cannot exit the bowl through the intended discharge port, it leaves the bowl with the separated oil.
+Since the separated water cannot exit the bowl through the intended discharge port, it leaves it with the separated oil.
 This water is now contaminating the clean oil, which leads to bad separation results.